We may earn money or products from the companies mentioned in this post.

 - Cable restricts range

 The simple lines of the Poseidon I underwater drone tend to represent an understatement of its capabilities.
-Its triple thruster design provides precision navigation in six directions and built-in posture sensor and self-balance control system ensure steady movement in any situation.
+Its triple thruster design provides precision navigation in six directions and a built-in posture sensor and self-balance control system ensures steady movement in any situation.

 It’s fast at a maximum speed of 2m/second and will run for 5 hours on a full charge on average use.

 It comes with either a 164 or 328-foot tether and has a maximum depth of 390 feet, which means it is capable of out diving the longer tether.

 The Poseidon I can be connected to its provided wifi buoy, then linked wirelessly from there using the Geneinno app for IOS or Android on any smart device.
 Poseidon I’s buoy uses a 2.4GHz frequency to connect with controlling devices.
 You can live stream your underwater adventure directly to your smart devices and view them in real-time.
 The camera is a Full HD 1080p, 30fps unit with a 120-degree wide-angle lens.

 At 7.8 lbs it is light enough and in its sturdy protective carrying case small enough to take onto a TSA approved airplane.
 The side panels of the drone itself are made of industrial-grade plastic and rubber coating, which protect it from unknown underwater obstacles as well as rough handling when being transported.

-About the only thing, you could consider a weakness is lack of autonomy.
+About the only thing, you could consider a weakness is a lack of autonomy.
 It is a simple high-performance drone that can fill a number of roles.

 - Sturdy construction